 - Increase recruitment, retention and success of faculty from historically underrepresented groups.

 A panel of faculty and staff appointed by the Vice Provost for Institutional Equity & Diversity will be charged with reviewing and submitting rankings of the proposals.
-It is anticipated that six to eight proposals will receive funding during the 2012-13 academic year; however, if proposals requesting smaller amounts of funding are received, more grants may be awarded.
+It is anticipated that seven to ten proposals will receive funding during the 2017-18 academic year; however, if proposals requesting smaller amounts of funding are received, more grants may be awarded.
 If the committee determines that none of the proposals merit funding, it is possible that no funds will be distributed.

 Proposals may request a maximum of $3,000.

 A minimum 25% cost match on the entire budget is required from either internal (e.g., college, department) or external sources.